8018Anand/Clock/README.md

-This project code written in C language
+Note:This project code written in C language